-This article is intended to serve as an introduction to required elements for building a patent portfolio strategy and managing it over time.
+This article is intended to serve as an introduction to required parts of the Strategic Elements of Patent portfolio management and building a patent portfolio strategy over time.
 Topics covered include understanding what is in a portfolio, defining what essential gaps exist, determining how to invest to fill the gaps, and executing continual management of the portfolio (including both pending and issued patents) to ensure the best opportunity for return on investment.

 Creating a clear and well understood strategy for building and managing a patent portfolio is an essential part of any business, not only for large corporates that own thousands of patents, but also for small and mid-sized entities.
 Having a well-conceived patent portfolio strategy and executing on it can be critical to the well-being of a company’s central business.
 As it happens, the elements that need to be addressed to define a solid patent strategy are essentially the same, no matter the size of the portfolio.
 Even for entities that consciously decide not to pursue a structured program for a patent portfolio, a thought exercise like the one that follows should be completed to ensure that there is high confidence in that decision.